jeek/bitburner-scripts/README.md

 # bitburner-scripts
 scripts for bitburner

-corp.js - a library for working with corporations
+corp.js - a library for working with corporations ( not ready for use )

 packitin.js - fast approximation of optimal warehouse layout